Banantre/Core/README.md

 # Engine

 This is the core engine of the Banantre project.
-It is capable of provisioning and deployment as part of a Microservice release cycle.
+It is capable of provisioning and deployment as part of a Microservice release cycle were versioning

 Read more about the structure of the project [here](./Structure.md).
 All the concepts are desribed [here](./Documentation/Concepts.md).